School Council

 Los embajadores de Español

-The Spanish ambassadors meet weekly to discuss and implement strategies to encourage Spanish around the school.
+The Spanish ambassadors meet regularly to discuss and implement strategies to encourage Spanish around the school.

-Spanish Ambassadors are elected by each class in September and work with Señorita Melanie to help promote Spanish around the school, encouraging children and staff to speak Spanish.
+Spanish Ambassadors are elected by each class in September and work with Señorita Maria to help promote Spanish around the school, encouraging children and staff to speak Spanish.